Mycena galericulata: Description

 The cap of M. galericulata is roughly conical when young, and eventually becomes broadly bell-shaped or with a broad umbo that can reach diameters of 2-5 cm.
 The cap margin is initially somewhat curved inward, but soon evens out or even becomes uplifted, and often splits radially in age.
 The surface has radial grooves that extend nearly to the center, and feels greasy but not sticky.
 The color is somewhat buff-brown on the margin, and fades gradually to pale dirty tan to dirty cinnamon-brown.
 The flesh is thick in the center of the cap and tapers evenly to the margin, and is watery gray, with a cartilage-like texture.
 The odor and taste are mildly to strongly farinaceous (similar to the smell of freshly ground flour), to radish-like.

 The gills are narrowly attached (adnexed) to broadly attached or sinuate.
 The gill spacing ranges from close to somewhat distantly spaced, with 26–36 gills reaching the stem; there are additionally three or four tiers of lamellulae (short gills that do not extend completely from the cap margin to the stem).
 The gills are strongly intervenose (possessing cross-veins), moderately broad (5–7 mm), white or grayish white, soon flushed with pale pink, with even edges.
 The stem is 5-9 cm long, 2-4 mm thick, equal in width throughout, and with a cartilaginous texture.
 It is hollow, not hairy, either smooth or twisted with longitudinal striations, often with a long pseudorrhiza (a subterranean elongation of the stem) at the base.
 The stem color is pale grayish white on the upper portion, and pale grayish black below; the base becomes somewhat dirty brown in age, but does not develop reddish stains.

-Mycena galericulata produces a white spore print.
+Mycena galericulata produces a whitish spore print.
 The spores are ellipsoid, 8–10 by 5.5–7 μm, and amyloid—which means they will turn blue-black to black when stained with Melzer's reagent.
 The basidia (spore-bearing cells) have stout sterigmata, and measure 34–40 by 7–9 μm.
 They may be either two-spored or four-spored.
 There are numerous club-shaped to rounded cheilocystidia (cystidia on the gill edge), that measure 32–40 by 8–12 μm; their apices or the entire enlarged portion bear rodlike projections that become increasingly elongated and branched in age.
 There are no pleurocystidia (cystidia on the gill face).
 The gill tissue has a very thin cuticle, under which is a narrow hypoderm, while the remainder of the tissue comprises densely matted tufts of mycelia, and stains deep vinaceous-brown in iodine.
 Clamp connections are present in the hyphae of the four-spored forms.